6 Hikes In Acadia National Park Everyone Should Do

-However, that’s not to say other months are not fantastic to hit the trails, we’re just in favor of fall time weather and colors.
+However, that’s not to say other months are not fantastic to hit the trails, we’re just in favor of fall-time weather and colors.

 What To Have & Pack When Hiking in Acadia

 - Good Footwear: Meaning a good pair of boots, sneakers and of course socks.
-There is loads of walking and exploring to be done, so let’s be sure to keep your feet dry and comfortable.
+There are loads of walking and exploring to be done, so let’s be sure to keep your feet dry and comfortable.

-- Day Bag: A comfortable day bay is must.
+- Day Bag: A comfortable day bay is a must.
 Whether you are using it to carry your snacks and water for hiking or your Go Pro and Camera gear for pictures, a comfortable and durable day pack is a great sidekick to your time in Acadia.

 - Water Bottle: You’ll be in nature so please avoid using single-use plastics.
 Do right by Mother Earth and pack and use a reusable water bottle.

 - Snacks: Snacks are always a must for us.
 We never want to stop exploring because we are starving and need to get something to eat.
-Plan to pack some granola bars, fruit, trial mix or whatever you fancy and have it with you in your day pack or car.
+Plan to pack some granola bars, fruit, trail mix, or whatever you fancy and have it with you in your day pack or car.
 As a reminder, the only place to eat in the park is Jordan Pond House and it’s just popovers.

-- First Aid Kit: Getting blisters on your tootsie’s is a day ruiner when hiking.
-Come prepared with some first aid essentials to take care of any blisters, cuts or scraps you may get along the way.
+- First Aid Kit: Getting blisters on your tootsies is a day ruiner when hiking.
+Come prepared with some first aid essentials to take care of any blisters, cuts, or scraps you may get along the way.